FAQ (COVID – 19)

 If you are in New York State, go to a park!

 All year-round state parks, trails, and grounds of historic sites are currently open for outdoor recreation and enjoyment.
-Governor Cuomo has waived all entrance fees during the current COVID-19 public health crisis.
+If you plan on visiting, please wear a face covering and maintain safe social distance.
+Park density limits are in effect.

 To encourage social distancing during this crisis, all public programs and events are suspended indefinitely.
 Many large indoor visitor facilities, such as nature centers visitor centers, and historic houses, will be closed to the public indefinitely.